Webinar: Understanding the Duty to Accommodate

 Human rights and accommodation in the workplace means doing our best to remove barriers so that all employees can fully participate at work regardless of their race, colour, ancestry, place of origin, age, sex, physical or mental disability, sexual orientation, gender identity or expression, religion, marital or family status, political belief and/or criminal convictions (unrelated to their employment).

-• requirements under human rights law concerning duty to accommodate; and
+• requirements under human rights law concerning duty to accommodate

 Questions